Ficool

 "We receive no news from beyond its borders.
 But that isolation is a double-edged sword.
 Nothing comes in, and nothing gets out."

 Zero swallowed, then leaned forward.
-Now halfway through his meal he says confidently
+Now halfway through his meal, he spoke confidently.

 "That works in my favour"

-Alana was deep in thought, murmuring softly, "Yes…"
+Alana was deep in thought, murmured softly, "Yes…"

 "Sure, what's on your mind?"
 Augustus asked.